Mental Health Facilities Luzerne County, PA

 Northeast Counseling Services

-Northeast Counseling Services is a mental health clinic in Luzerne County, Pennsylvania, located at 750 East Broad Street, 18201 zip code.
-Northeast Counseling Services offers outpatient treatment and partial hospitalization/day treatment.
-Northeast Counseling Services provides psychotropic medication, activity therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Some other services provided by Northeast Counseling Services include mentoring/peer support/consumer-run services, psychosocial rehabilitation services and case management.
+Northeast Counseling Services is a mental health treatment clinic in Luzerne County, Pennsylvania, located at 121 South Prospect Street, 18634 zip code.
+Northeast Counseling Services provides outpatient treatment.
+Northeast Counseling Services provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Additional services provided by Northeast Counseling Services consist of court-ordered outpatient treatment, intensive case management and assertive community treatment.

 Learn More